tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 special HVZK ([[30]], [[31]]) only, a secure MPC protocol requires all parties to receive partial proof elements and independently compute aggregated challenges, in order to avoid the alternative case where a single dealer maliciously generates them.
-A single dealer can, however, assign index positions to all parties at the start of the protocol, and may complete the inner product compression since it does not rely on partial proof data.
+A single dealer can, however, assign index positions to all parties at the start of the protocol, and may complete the inner product compression, since it does not rely on partial proof data.

 HVZK implies witness-indistinguishability [[32]], but it isn't clear what the implications of this would be on the MPC protocol in practice.
 It could be that there are no practical attacks possible from a malicious